-Soundbreaker bars are designed to significantly improve the sound insulation of walls and ceilings.
+Soundbreaker bars are designed to improve the sound insulation of walls and ceilings significantly.
 The soundbreaker bars effectively separate plasterboard and soundproof panels from the stud frame or ceiling joist.
 The decoupling of the building structure from the plasterboard reduces sound transferring from room to room.

 They are an integral part of any wall and ceiling soundproofing solution.
-To achieve the best possible level of isolation you should consider using these acoustic hangers whenever you are considering soundproofing walls or ceilings.
+To achieve the best possible isolation level, you should consider using these acoustic hangers whenever you consider soundproofing walls or ceilings.
 Soundbreaker bars are also the perfect solution for any project that requires Building Regulations Part E compliance.

 Soundbreaker Bars on Walls

 Reduce sound transfer between rooms by attaching the acoustic hangers to timber and metal studs.
 Fix the bars horizontally across studs at 600mm centres and fix the boarding to the corrugated fixing flange.